Pacific International University

-Pacific International University was an unaccredited, evangelical, Christian diploma mill college located in Springfield, Missouri.
+Pacific International University was an unaccredited evangelical, Christiancollege located in Springfield, Missouri.
 Carl Baugh, a 1989 alumnus, was the university's president.

 Background

 The school was founded in 1980 as Pacific College of Graduate Studies by Clifford Wilson, PhD, and incorporated in 1987 as Pacific International University in Missouri.
 It was also sometimes known as Pacific College Incorporated.
 In 1993, while operating in Australia, the school was accredited by the Higher Education Division of Victoria, and allowed to offer both Masters and Doctoral programs.
 However, this accreditation was only in place for a short time.

 The school offered distance learning courses in biblical theology, ministry, cults, and many related subjects.
 It is unknown what credentials the professors had in these fields.
 The school offered B.Min., B.D., B.Th., M.B.S.
 (Master of Biblical Studies), M.Div., M.Th., and five religious doctoral degrees (Doctor of Ministry, Doctor of Biblical Studies, Doctor of Christian Education, Doctor of Theology and Doctor of Theological Studies.)